ibm-cloud-docs/workload-protection/manage-linux-agent.md

 ## Deploying the Linux agent by using a script
 {: manage-linux-agent-deploy-script}

-Complete the following steps to configure a {{site.data.keyword.sysdigsecure_short}} agent on Linux to collect and forward metrics to an instance of the {{site.data.keyword.sysdigsecure_short}} service:
+Complete the following steps to configure a {{site.data.keyword.sysdigsecure_short}} agent on Linux for detecting threats, validating your operating system posture and scanning your server to identify vulnerabilities.
+This agent will forward all security findings to an instance of the {{site.data.keyword.sysdigsecure_short}} service:

 1. Obtain the access key.